Pete Franklin: Later career

 In August 1987, Franklin announced he had been hired by upstart all-sports station WFAN in New York City to be its afternoon host starting the following month.
 His initial contract with the station was for two years and $600,000.
 But his act wore thin in the Big Apple, where critics and callers alike disliked his condescending style.
 New York Times columnist George Vecsey wrote that Franklin was a "so-called big name ... whose specialty was hurling insults at fans who knew vastly more than he did."
 After much controversy and dismal ratings, he resigned in July 1989 two months before the end of his contract, and was replaced by the Mike and the Mad Dog program.

 He returned to Cleveland and "3WE" immediately afterward.
-The station even held a press conference to herald his homecoming, but management dropped him after a year.
-He moved west, working at KNBR 680 AM in San Francisco from 1991 to 1997 and mostly hosting his own show.
+The station even held a press conference to herald his homecoming.
+However, management dropped him after a year.
+He moved west, working at KNBR 680 AM in San Francisco from 1991 to 1997 and mostly hosting his show.
 He revived his "Winners and Losers of the Day" in sports, and his "Pigskin Pete Predicts" during the football season from his Cleveland days.
 He later joined Bob Fitzgerald as co-hosts of The King and The Kid.

-Franklin returned for a third time to the WTAM airwaves in 1998, briefly hosting Sportsline but from a studio in his California home.
+Franklin returned for a third time to the WTAM airwaves in 1998, briefly hosting Sportsline from a studio in his California home.
 He joined KNBR's sister station KTCT 1050 AM in 1999, and finished his broadcasting career there in 2000.

 His book entitled You Could Argue But You'd Be Wrong was published in 1988.

 Death

 Pete Franklin died on November 23, 2004, at age 77 in Nipomo, California, after a long illness.
-He was survived by his wife, Pat, and two children.